paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 }
 ```

-Then, wrap the left and write contents with the `paracol` environment, then with the `leftcolumn` and `rightcolumn` environments.
+Then, wrap the left and right contents with the `paracol` environment, then with the `leftcolumn` and `rightcolumn` environments.

 We are using different title formats for the left and right columns, so we are defining them inside the environments.